 What are the most popular programming languages in 2017

-The PYPL PopularitY of Programming Language Index is created by analyzing how often language tutorials are searched on Google.
+The PYPL Popularity of Programming Language Index analyses searches for programming language tutorials on Google.

-Github Trending shows you the top open source projects that are trending on GitHub and the top trending programming languages.
+Github Trending shows the top open source projects and trending programming languages that are trending on GitHub.

-CodeEval is a platform where developers can showcase their skills by participating in app building competitions and solving programming challenges.
-This is a great way to impress employers with their technical skills.
-They compared data points from over 100 thousand coding tests and challenges by over two thousand employers.
+CodeEval is a platform where developers showcase their skills by participating in app building competitions and solving programming challenges.
+This is a great way for programmers to impress employers.

-The TIOBE Programming Community index rates the popularity of programming languages based on the number of skilled engineers world-wide, courses and third party vendors.
+The TIOBE Programming Community index rates programming languages based the languages most used by of skilled engineers world-wide, courses and third party vendors.